AlertMe/cerbero/README_ALERTME.md

 ## Changes by AlertMe are located on branch 'custom'

+To use just do

+     git checkout custom

-To use just do 'git checkout custom' then follow the build instructions
+then follow the build instructions

 ## How to make changes in projects that cerbero builds?

 Checkout the project (for example https://github.com/AlertMe/openwebrtc).